tbosier/BONES-Consultancy/README.md

 The ways that I would improve these models would be to find more instances of songs that were used at his shows (I pulled in all of his music from spotify's API and then went to youtube to find out which songs were used at his shows.
 I then went into the playlist and labeled a song if it was used or wasn't used).
 The splitting method is also questionable, as it is just a blank cut of 80 / 20.
 A better training model would be to pull in most of the songs used and some unused, then test on others.

+I work on this when I find the time.